In this article

 Summary

-Four actions before signing a Schenkungsvertrag:
+Four moves before you sign a Schenkungsvertrag:

 This is education, not tax advice.
 Cantonal gift tax rates change.
 The cantonal Steuergesetze cited here reflect publicly available 2026 sources, but rates, thresholds, and exemptions are subject to revision by cantonal parliaments.
 Consult a licensed Swiss Steuerberater or Treuhander for personal cases and current cantonal rates before making any Bitcoin gift.